The following list contains the serving members of the Callers Club Council. To email them click on their name. For a brief bio select the down arrow.

 Ordinary Member since 2018

 Howard Nichols is married to Elizabeth and they learned to Square Dance in Bournemouth in the early 70's.
-During the 80's they were unable to attend a Club, but happily returned in the early 90's and are still dancing.
+During the 80's they were unable to attend a Club, but happily returned in the early 90's.
+They are currently members of both Corinium and Cheltenham Square Dance Clubs.
+Regrettably, in the current COVID environment they are following medical advice with the result that currently they are unable to attend the Clubs.
+Hopefully this may change as things progress.

 Howard called for the first time on New Year's Day 1998 'just for fun'.
-He is now one of the two 'supporting' Callers at Corinium SqDC, calling Mainstream regularly.
+At the onset of the Lockdown he had was one of the 'supporting' Callers at Corinium SDC, calling Mainstream regularly.
 Howard used to sing in a choir and first worked in computers (literally) in 1960, so he enjoys both the Singing and the Mathematical aspects of Square Dancing.

 Simon started his dancing career in 1967.
-He was working at a Model Railway Shop near King's Cross where he became friends with an American Service Man from Alconbury.
-He was invited to attend a club night at Riverside Ranchers in Pimlico, called by Viv Canon.
-Simon was immediately hooked and very soon his interest was noted by Viv who invited him to attend a Callers Meeting.
-Soon Simon was doing guest tips at various clubs and became famous for carrying all his calling equipment on his Bike.
-In the early ‘70s, he helped Alan Bedford run the Progressive Squares, decoding Lee Kopman challenge tapes with aid of Burleson.
-Subsequently, he danced with the Concord and Swingwing workshops with Pete Newberry and then Ralph McCarthy.
-He served as Membership Officer from 1970 until 1975.
+He was working at a Model Railway Shop, near King's Cross station, where he became friends with an American Serviceman from Alconbury.
+He was taken to a club night at Riverside Ranchers in Pimlico, called by Viv Canon.
+Simon was immediately hooked and very soon his interest in the choreography was noted by Viv who invited him to attend a Callers Club Meeting.
+He was eventually persuaded to try calling and after a while he was doing guest tips at various clubs He built a amplifier ino a record deck and became famous for having carried it and his record box on his Moulton bicycle.
+In the early ‘70s, he helped Alan Bedford run the Progressive Squares workshop club, decoding Lee Kopman challenge tapes with aid of Burleson.
+Subsequently, he danced with the Concord and Swingwing workshops with Peter Newberry and then Ralph McCarthy.
+He served as Callers Club Membership Officer from 1970 until 1974.

-Simon was living in London until 1980 when he moved to Milton Keynes for his work.
-Here he started New City Squares in 1986.
+Simon was living in London until 1980, cycling between Staines Edgware Walthamstow and Mitcham to go Square Dancing.
+He moved to Milton Keynes and comuted by train to London until 1989.
+He started New City Squares in 1986.

-Simon retired in 2005 and Calls at all five clubs they run together as well as the workshops and Caller Practice Sessions.
+Simon retired from the Abbey National in 2005 and Calls at the clubs they run together as well as the workshops and Caller Practice Sessions.
+Other activities have included a number of safaris to Kenya resulting in a (large) number of photograps of cheetah, lion, leopard and elephants among many other subjects.
+SMK Apr 2022